Six operations on dg enhancements of derived categories of sheaves: Dg k -enriched functorial factorizations

 Consider the $\RR$-functor $\ulms{M} \ra \ulms{M}^{[1]}$ mapping an object $M$ to $M \xra{\id_M} M$ and a morphism $f \colon M \ra N$ to $(f,f)$.
 We define the $\RR$-functor $\iCone$, called \define{identity cone}, to be the composition of this functor with the cone functor, i.\,e.\

 and denote its underlying functor $\iCone \colon \ms{M} \ra \ms{M}$ by the same symbol.
 If $f \colon M \ra N$ is a morphism in $\ms{M}$ we have

 \begin{remark} Given a pretriangulated $\RR$-category $\ulms{M}$ we can similarly fix a shift $\R$-functor $[1] \colon [\ulms{M}] \ra [\ulms{M}]$ together with an isomorphism $[1] [\Yo] \sira [\Yo][1]$.
 Then the homotopy category $[\ulms{M}]$ becomes a triangulated $\R$-category in the obvious way.
-The arbitrariness in the choice of its shift functor $[1]$ is inessential.
+The choice when fixing its shift functor $[1]$ is inessential.
 Hence the homotopy category of a pretriangulated $\RR$-category is canonically triangulated.
 In fact, we obtain a functor from the category of pretriangulated $\RR$-categories to the category of triangulated $\R$-categories. \end{remark}